ryantd42/NY-Legislative-Git/2023/S6493C-2023/bill.md

  by-laws.
   § 2.
 Persons eligible to membership.
-All persons who are now or have been, or who hereafter shall be active volunteer members of the Oriskany Independent  Fire  and  Hose  Company, also known as Oriskany Volunteer Fire Department, and who have heretofore  acquired  or  shall  hereafter
+All persons who are now or have been, or who hereafter shall be active volunteer members of the Oriskany

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10811-02-3
+  LBD10811-08-3
- S. 6493--A  2
+ S. 6493--B  2

- acquire the status of exempt volunteer [firemen] FIREFIGHTERS as defined in  section two hundred of the general municipal law or any other appli- cable law by virtue of having rendered service in said fire  department,
+ Independent  Fire  and  Hose  Company, also known as Oriskany Volunteer Fire Department, and who have heretofore  acquired  or  shall  hereafter acquire the status of exempt volunteer [firemen] FIREFIGHTERS as defined in  section two hundred of the general municipal law or any other appli- cable law by virtue of having rendered service in said fire  department,